With wings spanning over six feet, the eagle soars over the trees. Its powerful, flapping wings sound like the mighty wind.

 Chess

-Chess is a leadership symbol as an expression of strategy.
+Chess is a leadership symbol that represents strategy.

 Photo by Daniel Lerman on Unsplash